Mission-DMX/Docs/Fish_Doku/Filter_Types/script.md

    - `insert_event()`: The sender is the default lua sender with function = 0.
  * `get_event_sender` Get the event sender ID.
 The specification of the function is optional and defaults to 0.
 Usage: `get_event_sender(function)` or `get_event_sender()`
  * `get_all_event_senders` Returns a list of all available event senders.
 Usage: `senders = get_all_event_senders()`
+ * `find_event_sender(id: str, function: int = 0)` Get the id of the required event sender (optionally with specified function).
+This will raise an exception if the name was not found.